What is Amazon VPC Lattice? - Amazon VPC Lattice

 What is Amazon VPC Lattice?

-Amazon VPC Lattice is a fully managed application networking service that you use to connect, secure, and monitor the services for your application.
+Amazon VPC Lattice is a fully managed application networking service that you use to connect, secure, and monitor the services and resources for your application.
 You can use VPC Lattice with a single virtual private cloud (VPC) or across multiple VPCs from one or more accounts.

 Key components